yuanli12139/CarND-Path-Planning/README.md

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program

+[//]: # (Image References)

+[image1]: ./screenshot.png "Screenshot"

+## Reflection
+The car is able to drive 75 miles at best without incident in the test runs.

+![alt text][image1]

+### Prediction
+Prediction is done by looking through the sensor funsion data of surrounding cars and marking car flags that could potentially cause incident.
+Since other cars could change lanes too, also pay attention to cars that are two-lane away from the ego-car.

+### Behavior Planning
+Behavior Planning is done using finite state machine, changing lanes and slowing down according to the prediction from sensor fusion data.

+### Trajectory Generation
+Using the spline library to fit the waypoints generated from future path referred from previous path and behavior planning.
+Also, adjusting accelation to make the car drive more smoothly under the speed limit.

 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases/tag/T3_v1.2).